Beyond the Finances: Are You Psychologically Ready to Retire?

 5. What do you care about?
 And what are you going to do about it?

 While this point may be repetitive with the first four, it is worth repeating.
-Everyone needs interaction and a purpose in retirement -- this can be volunteering, it can also be doing a job that you enjoy, almost as a hobby.
-Having somewhere you enjoy going helps build up your routines with activities you enjoy doing and people you enjoy seeing.
+Everyone needs interaction and a purpose in retirement — this can be volunteering or doing a job that you enjoy almost as a hobby.
+Having somewhere you enjoy going daily helps build a routine around activities you enjoy doing and people you enjoy seeing.

 Bonus Question: What would an ideal weekly routine look like?